openstack-archive/stx-docs/doc/source/developer_guide/index.rst

    squashfs.img-stx-0.2
    vmlinuz-stx-0.2

-There are two ways to use these files:
+Two ways exist for using these files:

 #.
 Store the files in the */import/mirror/CentOS/stx-installer/* folder
    for future use.
 #.
-Store it in an arbitrary location and modify the
+Store the files in an arbitrary location and modify the
    *$MY_REPO/stx/stx-metal/installer/pxe-network-installer/centos/build_srpm.data*
    file to point to these files.

-Now, the *pxe-network-installer* package needs to be recreated and the ISO regenerated.
+Recreate the *pxe-network-installer* package and rebuild the image:

 .. code:: sh